Who are the Institutional Holders in Berkeley Lights Inc. (BLI)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Berkeley Lights Inc. (NASDAQ: BLI) is -43.82% lower on its value in year-to-date trading and has touched a low of $42.03 and a high of $113.53 in the current 52-week trading range.
+Berkeley Lights Inc. (NASDAQ: BLI) is -43.56% lower on its value in year-to-date trading and has touched a low of $42.03 and a high of $113.53 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The BLI stock was last observed hovering at around $44.33 in the last trading session, with the day’s gains setting it 5.9% off its average median price target of $98.50 for the next 12 months.
-It is also 52.16% off the consensus price target high of $105.00 offered by 6 analysts, but current levels are 37.21% higher than the price target low of $80.00 for the same period.
+The BLI stock was last observed hovering at around $51.30 in the last trading session, with the day’s loss setting it -0.84% off its average median price target of $98.50 for the next 12 months.
+It is also 51.94% off the consensus price target high of $105.00 offered by 6 analysts, but current levels are 36.92% higher than the price target low of $80.00 for the same period.

 Berkeley Lights Inc. (BLI) Analyst Forecasts